dantreasure/backbone-todo/README.md

 ##Steps (day two)
 ###1: Add a `toggle` method to your model that simply toggles the `completed` state
+* Take a look at the `get` and `set` methods for a backbone Model: http://backbonejs.org/#Model-get
+  * These methods are used because Models have great support for binding/listening to property changes, which we'll use later
+  * What you really need to know for now is that anytime you want to check a property on a model or change it, you need to use either `get` (for reading) or `set` (for changing)
+* Your toggle method will be very simple: find out what the model's current `completed` state is and flip it.

 ###2: Add an event for when the check is clicked
 * The handler should call the model's `toggle` method
 * The handler should also trigger a re-render of the view